Arc-Computer/CL-Bench/docs/reply-case-study.md

 2. Operational Feasibility: Can the Atlas system integrate into Reply’s existing AI pipelines without disrupting current evaluation, monitoring, or data-governance processes?
 3. Scalability and Reuse: Can the benchmark framework be standardized and replicated across other Reply environments (e.g., financial services, telco, manufacturing)?

-This evaluation represents a comprehensiixecution (strict success).
+This evaluation represents a comprehensive assessment of inference-time continual learning's ability to improve reliability in production CRM systems, measuring both capability demonstration (tool success) and perfect execution (strict success).

 The methodology ensures reproducibility and transparency—every conversation can be regenerated, every metric is traceable, and the entire pipeline is documented for your team's review and replication.
 This approach enables Reply to validate the findings independently and adapt the framework for additional use cases across your service portfolio.